yorkbill/get-support/create-case.md

 1. Optional:
    * Attach files and resources to provide more details about the issue you're experiencing.
-   * Add another user to the case if the user is in the account.
-For more information, see [Adding users to your case management access group](/docs/get-support?topic=get-support-access#add-user-access-group).
+   * If you'd like a user in you account to be updated about the case, add them by using the Contact watchlist.
+For more information about assigning users access to your account, see [Adding users to your case management access group](/docs/get-support?topic=get-support-access#add-user-access-group).
    * Select **Email me updates about this case** to receive support case notifications.
 1. Click **Next**, review your case summary, and click **Submit case**.
 After you receive email verification for the case, follow the instructions for further communication on the issue.